If you have a question that has not been addressed here please email it to firstname.lastname@example.org

 Garnet Evac PLUS – USD250,000 Per Member, Per Annum

-(Garnet Evac Plus Plan must be purchased in conjunction with either a Diamond or Emerald Plan.)
+(Annual Worldwide Travel Plan suited to the Frequent Traveler.
+Garnet Plan must be purchased in conjunction with either a Diamond or Emerald Plan)

-Health International subscriptions are age-banded e.g. (0-17yrs; 18-23yrs; 24-29yrs etc.) For a personal quotation, please either complete an online form quote request here or request a quotation from your Health International Agent or you may email the Regional Head Office on email@example.com
+Health International premiums are age-banded e.g. (0-17yrs; 18-23yrs; 24-29yrs etc.) For a personal quotation, please either complete an online quote request from here or request a quotation from your Health International Agent or you may email the Regional Head Office on email@example.com

 Download a New Application Form here.

-Once your application form has been approved by the Medical Director of Health International, this takes +/- 48 hours, membership commences on receipt of payment.
+Once your application form has been approved by the Medical Director of Health International, this takes +/- 5 working days, membership commences on receipt of payment.

-Membership with Health International is for an indefinite period; however, members are required to complete an Annual Information Update Form every 12 months when paying their annual subscription.
+Membership with Health International is for an indefinite period; however, members are required to complete an Annual Information Update Form every 12 months when paying their annual premium.

-Residents of Botswana, D.R.C., Lesotho, Malawi, Mauritius, Mozambique, Namibia, R.S.A., Swaziland, Tanzania, Zambia & Zimbabwe are eligible for Health International Membership.
+Residents of Botswana, D.R.C., Lesotho, Malawi, Mozambique, Namibia, R.S.A., eSwatini, Zambia and Zimbabwe are eligible for Health International Membership.

-Health International Members are able to add direct family members, i.e. direct family visiting or students returning home for vacations, on SHORT-TERM ACCIDENT and EMERGENCY ONLY cover.
+Health International Members are able to add direct family members (aged 40 years and below), i.e. direct family visiting or students returning home for vacations, on SHORT-TERM ACCIDENT and EMERGENCY ONLY cover.
 Full details of requirements and costs are available from your Health International Agent or Regional Office.

 NO. Health International will only ever decline membership due to a fraudulent claim or non-disclosure of material facts.